cooperrunyan/CR8/spec.md

 | `0xFF00`      | `0xFFFB`    | 256B | Empty           |
 | `0xFFFC`      | `0xFFFD`    | 2B   | Stack Pointer   |
 | `0xFFFE`      | `0xFFFF`    | 2B   | Program Counter |

+## Controller

+The simulator has a Control device at port 0x00 to communicate with the CR8.
+Right now it can only issue a HALT command to stop simulating.